valory-xyz/open-autonomy/docs/api/cli/scaffold_fsm.md

 Implement a scaffold sub-command to scaffold ABCI skills.

-This module patches the 'aea scaffold' command so to add a new subcommand for scaffolding a skill starting from FSM specification.
+This module patches the 'autonomy scaffold' command so to add a new subcommand for scaffolding a skill starting from FSM specification.

 <a id="autonomy.cli.scaffold_fsm.AbstractFileGenerator"></a>